euroargodev/argopy/docs/paper.md

 # Summary

 Argo is a real-time global ocean *in situ* observing system.
 It provides highly accurate thousands of ocean measurements every day.
-The Argo dataset has now accumulated more than X billions of measurements and accessing it for scientific analysis remains a challenge.
+The Argo dataset has now accumulated more than 2.3 millions of vertical ocean profiles data and accessing it for scientific analysis remains a challenge.

-The Argo expert community focuses on delivering a curated dataset of the best scientific quality, and never provided its user base with a Python software to easily access and manipulate Argo measurements: the **argopy** software aims to fill this gap.
+The Argo expert community, focused on delivering a curated dataset of the best scientific quality possible, has never provided its user base with a Python software to easily access and manipulate Argo measurements: the **argopy** software aims to fill this gap.
 The **argopy** software can be used to easily fetch and manipulate Argo floats measurements.
-It is dedicated to scientists without knowledge of the Argo data management system and can still accommodate experts requirements.
+It is dedicated to scientists without knowledge of the Argo data management system but is also designed to accommodate experts requirements.

 # Introduction